-Our primary sources of capital are our cash flow from the Royalty Properties and the NPIs.
 We are not directly liable for the payment of any exploration, development or production costs.
-We do not have any transactions, arrangements or other relationships that could materially affect our liquidity or the sustainability of capital resources.
+We do not have any transactions, arrangements or other relationships that could materially affect our liquidity or the availability of capital resources.
+We have not guaranteed the debt of any other party, nor do we have any other arrangements or relationships with other entities that could potentially result in unconsolidated debt.

-Pursuant to the terms of our partnership agreement, we cannot incur indebtedness, other than trade payables (i) in excess of \$50,000 in the aggregate at any given time or (ii) which would constitute "acquisition indebtedness" (as defined in Section 514 of the Internal Revenue Code of 1986, as amended).
+Pursuant to the terms of our partnership agreement, we cannot incur indebtedness, other than trade payables, (i) in excess of \$50,000 in the aggregate at any given time or (ii) which would constitute "acquisition indebtedness" (as defined in Section 514 of the Internal Revenue Code of 1986, as amended).